aio-libs/aiozmq/docs/rpc.rst

 .. _aiozmq-rpc-exception-translation:

-RPC exception translation at client side
+Exception translation at client side
 ----------------------------------------

 If remote server method raises an exception that error is passed